-@thankyoubaseball is one of my favorite accounts in all of social media.
+@thankyoubaseball (update: no longer active) is one of my favorite accounts in all of social media.
 Zan Rathore, the account’s Toronto-based creator, has the goal of uniting the baseball community by sharing all that makes him thankful for the game of baseball.

 The account recently featured JapanBall, but before we get to that, I would like to share a bit more about why I love Zan’s project.